wired87/firecode/README.md

 "-->" edge connect
 "- receive code str ->" rcs

-extend the following prompt with a clearer workflow definition and detailed tasks to improve the provided Code Module:
+extend and run the following prompt with a clearer workflow definition and detailed tasks to improve the provided Code Module:

+# ADD_CODE_GRAPH
+extract content each file add_node file_name -> use ast: identify all present datatypes in each file -> extract and classify all content -> add_node for each with the parent=[parent file-node] and type=datatype(class, def, comment) ´, embed datatype (class/method etc) (only node keys wrapped inside dict(embedding, nid, t, type, code)
+- collect all packages specified in r.txt -> add_node(dict(nid, package instance, embed description)
+- scan each datatype for sub modules/classes/functions/motheds/packages used from outer space -> link logical to destination(e.g. method A defines a class inside from external) -> add_edge with rel="uses" - classify directions (seppare between imports or imported)

 # Graph Engine
 - - create nx.MiltiDiGraph

-  -
-- walk local dir (exclude .venv) -> extract content each file add_node file_name -> use ast: identify all present datatypes in each file -> extract and classify all content -> add_node for each with the parent=[parent file-node] and type=datatype(class, def, comment) ´, embed datatype (class/method etc) (only node keys wrapped inside dict(embedding, nid, t, type, code)
-- collect all packages specified in r.txt -> add_node(dict(nid, package instance, embed description)
-- scan each datatype for sub modules/classes/functions/motheds/packages used from outer space -> link logical to destination(e.g. method A defines a class inside from external) -> add_edge with rel="uses" - classify directions (seppare between imports or imported)
+- walk local dir (exclude .venv) -> ADD_CODE_GRAPH

 # Relay remote
-- receive query string -> classify to options: run, adapt = keys of dict, create 5 versions of prompt using a local llm downloadable with pip >
+- receive query string -> classify to options: run, adapt,  = keys of dict, create 5 versions of prompt using a local llm downloadable with pip >

 # Collector remote